tywalch/electrodb/README.md

 It may be the case that an index field is also an attribute.
 For example, if a table was created with a Primary Index partition key of `accountId`, and that same field is used to store the `accountId` value used by the application.
 The following are a few examples of how to model that schema with ElectroDB:

-> _NOTE: If you have the unique opportunity to use ElectroDB with a new project, it is strongly recommended to use genericly named index fields that are separate from your business attributes._
+> _NOTE: If you have the unique opportunity to use ElectroDB with a new project, it is strongly recommended to use generically named index fields that are separate from your business attributes._

 **Using `composite`**